This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Hiring a Lawyer for the Cerebral Palsy Lawsuit Filing Process

-You should never try to take on any of these legal actions without proper representation.
+You should never take on any of these legal actions without proper representation.
 Any type of lawsuit is complicated to file, but medical malpractice cases are particularly complex.

 Check with the state bar association to find a lawyer or contact groups that advocate for disabled community members or local parents who also have disabled children.